A Walk in the Woodlands: My Photographic Journal

 I love to cook and eat, so I look forward to a feast with my family and best friends: green salad, butternut squash soup, roasted turkey, garlic mashed potatoes, creamed onions, sweet yams, corn pudding, green beans almondine, traditional celery and onion stuffing, and pumpkin pie - all served with several kinds of wine.
 Everyone contributes by bringing a personal favorite .
 It is a special time for sharing traditions and recipes.

 After all of the preparation and clean-up, however; I look forward to time outdoors where I can relax and refocus.
-This is when I grab my camera and head for the oak woodlands in our nearby botanical gardens where I can leisurely stroll and lose myself in the peace and beauty there.
-Besides the glorious color palette, the forest smells especially woodsy, the leaves crunch underfoot, and I can hear wildlife busily foraging for their winter stockpiles.
+This is when I grab my camera and head for the oak woodlands in our nearby botanical garden where I can leisurely stroll and lose myself in the peace and beauty there.
+Besides the glorious color palette, the forest smells especially woodsy.
+The air is brisk, and I can hear wildlife busily foraging in the leaf litter.
 Ah! there is so much to take in!

-Wandering amongst the trees in search of white-spotted towhees to photograph, I follow the break of a twig and the rustle of leaves and instead find a handsome squirrel taking stock of his winter stash.
+While I'm looking for white-spotted towhees to photograph, I follow the rustle of leaves and instead find a handsome squirrel taking stock of his winter stash.
 He has stopped to chew a bit.
-His bushy tail and bright coat tell me that it's been a generous year.
+His bushy tail and healthy coat tell me that it's been a good year.
 I wonder how he can remember where he buries all of his edible treasures!

 The rustling of dry leaves leads me to a foraging squirrel!